javagl/Obj/README.md

 # Samples

-Samples showing how to use this library are available in [https://github.com/javagl/ObjSamples](https://github.com/javagl/ObjSamples)
+Samples showing how to use this library are available in the [samples](https://github.com/javagl/Obj/ObjSamples/de/javagl/obj/samples).

 # Overview